 The most important consideration when visiting Capitol Reef National Park with kids is to protect them against the sun.
 For sun protection we recommend kids wear hiking hats and sunscreen, while carrying hydration packs for the adults and kids will help keep everyone hydrated.

-The National Parks Service Junior Ranger program encourages kids to pick up 3 pieces of garbage on every hike.
+The National Park Service Junior Ranger program encourages kids to pick up 3 pieces of garbage on every hike.
 Wouldn’t it be great if everyone did that?
-At a minimum, bring a small garbage bag to carry out your own trash, and even better carry out someone else’s too.
+If you agree, bring a small garbage bag to carry out your own trash, and even better carry out someone else’s too.

 If you plan on doing a lot of hiking in Capitol Reef with your kids, take a moment to check out our Tips for Hiking with Kids and the Best Hiking Gear for Kids.
 The miles will go faster and you’ll all have more fun with these hiking songs for kids.